ARMSTRONG WORLD INDUSTRIES FOUNDATION

 - Operate in communities where AWI employees live and work

-- Renovating the buildings where they operate to improve their spaces and therefore the quality of service they provide to the people they benefit
+- Improving the buildings where they operate and therefore the quality of service they provide to the people they benefit

 - Focus on those who are most in need, particularly under-served children and early childhood education

 This approach fosters opportunities to partner with AWI to provide in-kind ceiling solutions and services, and engage employees in the community via volunteer opportunities.

 The AWI Foundation Employee Choice Gift Matching Program supports AWI employees and the causes they care about in communities where they live and work.

 AWI provides employees with a fast and easy way to give back and request an Employee Choice matching gift through the company’s Workplace Giving portal, netbenefits.com.
 Employees may request up to $500 in matching dollars split between monetary donations and volunteer hours.

 Employees may find more information about how to request a match on LookUp, AWI’s intranet.

 - Employees - Armstrong World Industries employees are eligible to participate in Employee Choice.

 - Only personal charitable contributions by individual employees are eligible.
 Gifts must be actual payments made by the employee.